tomasz-oponowicz/grunt-javascript-obfuscator/README.md

 > Obfuscates JavaScript files using amazing [javascript-obfuscator](https://github.com/javascript-obfuscator/javascript-obfuscator).

 Conceal your logic and hide any data contained in the code.
 Please read documentation [how to protect your code effectively](https://github.com/javascript-obfuscator/javascript-obfuscator/blob/master/README.md).
-Sample protection:
+Basic protection:

 Original code: